LaityLu/DIARY/Readme.md

 ```

 ## 2. Dataset Download and Divided
 When you run the experiment, the dataset will be automatically downloaded and divided according to the configuration file.
-But it will only be done once for the same configuration file.

 ## 3. Run the Experiment